hln33/investing-simulator/README.md

 <hr>

 <h1>Backend Information:</h1>

+How to start the server:<br>
+- from the root, run: npm start<br>
+- NOTE: nodemon has been installed so dont worry about refreshing the server to apply updates; it will do it automatically<br>

 <h2>How to access the VM through a GUI using Chrome Remote Desktop:</h2>
 - go to this page: https://remotedesktop.google.com/headless.<br>